Infatuation Is a Temporary Illusion: How to Escape the Pain

 - The best way to avoid falling into this horrible, fantasy-driven loop of obsessing and fantasising and despairing is to understand the science behind this crazy human experience.

-- It is also incredibly comforting to know that unrequited infatuation very rarely lasts for more than 6-8 months, and often will fizzle out incredibly suddenly earlier than this.
-This is because infatuation is not logical or grounded at all.
+- It is also incredibly comforting to know that unrequited infatuation very rarely lasts for more than 6-8 months, and often will fizzle out incredibly suddenly and much earlier than this.
+This is because infatuation is neither logical nor grounded at all.
 It is so, so ephemeral by nature; one day you will look back at this period of your life and it will seem like a wild but distant dream.
 Trust me on that one.

 Feeling Something Intensely Doesn't Mean It's Permanent